Opposition to World War II

 Opposition to World War II was expressed by the governments and peoples of all combatant nations to various extents.
 Initial reluctance for conflict in the Allied democratic nations changed to overwhelming, but not complete, support once the war had been joined.
 Some politicians and military leaders in the Axis powers opposed starting or expanding the conflict during its course.
 However, the totalitarian nature of these countries limited their effect.
 Noncombatant nations opposed joining the war for a variety of reasons, including self preservation, economic disincentives or a belief in neutrality in upon itself.
 After the war the populations of the former Axis powers mostly regretted their nations' involvement.
 In contrast, the people of Allied nations celebrated their involvement and the perceived just nature of the war, particularly in comparison with World War I.

 Background

-After World War I the League of Nations was formed in the hope that diplomacy and a united international community of nations could prevent another global war.
+Following World War I the League of Nations was formed in the hope that diplomacy and a united international community of nations could prevent another global war.
 However, the League and the appeasement of aggressive nations during the invasions of Manchuria, Ethiopia and the annexation of Czechoslovakia was largely considered ineffective.
 Opposition to these invasions sometimes also came from politicians within the aggressor nations such as Japanese Minister Kijūrō Shidehara.
 A school of historical thought held the appeasement precipitated a wider war by emboldening aggressive nations.

 Invasion of Poland and Phoney War

 German anti-war sentiment

-Opposition to what would become World War II reached its height in the German military with the Oster conspiracy a plot to remove Hitler from power should the pressure placed on Czechoslovakia lead to war.
+Opposition to what would become World War II reached its height in the German military with the Oster conspiracy, a plot to remove Hitler from power should the pressure placed on Czechoslovakia lead to war.
 No similar plans are known for the invasion of Poland.